zhuyuhui97/zhuyuhui97.github.io/content/projects.md

 ## Group projects
-- IoT Malware Intelligence Collecting System
+- IoT Malware Intelligence Collecting System{#honeypot}
     Capture IoT botnets and get their behavior data using honeycloud and sandboxes.
     <a href="https://github.com/zhuyuhui97/relaypot"><i class="fab fa-github"></i>Github</a>

 - Data Analyze and Storage Infrastructures
     Building the workflow of our group’s data management, maintaining cloud servers and databases.

 - Android Test Farm
     Manupulates Android devices to run apps and collect their network flow.
     <a href="https://github.com/zhuyuhui97/loci-android-testbench"><i class="fab fa-github"></i>Github</a>